-If you're looking for Southern California maps to help you plan your next trip, I'm here to help.
+If you're looking for Southern California maps to help you plan your next trip, the maps listed below will help.

 Disneyland Resort: Find out where Disneyland is relative to major airports and tourist areas, get oriented to the resort's hotels and theme parks and get an overview of each park's layout.
 Just use the handy maps of the Disneyland Resort.

 Hollywood Boulevard: There's so much to do on this one street that it needs a map of its own.
-Go to the Guide to Walking Around Hollywood Boulevard to see a map that shows where everything is.
+Go to the guide to walking around Hollywood Boulevard for a self-guided tour and a map that shows where everything is

-Los Angeles Downtown: It's most up-and-coming, fastest-changing part of exciting Los Angeles and it could take you two days just to see it all.
-To guide your exploration, check out the Downtown Los Angeles Explorers' Guide and check page 20 for a map.
+Los Angeles Downtown: Downtown is the most up-and-coming, fastest-changing part of exciting Los Angeles, and it could take you two days just to see it all.
+To guide your exploration, check out the Downtown Los Angeles explorers' guide and the map that goes with it.

 Los Angeles Freeways: Here's an inexplicable thing about LA: Freeways have names as well as numbers.
 And a freeway with one name can take you on two or three different numbered highways — and vice versa.
-To help you keep it all straight and to decode LA traffic lingo and more, check the Los Angeles Driving Guide.
-The map is on page two.
+To help you keep it all straight, learn to decode LA traffic lingo and more, check the Los Angeles driving guide which includes a freeway map.

 Pacific Coast Highway in Los Angeles: The guide to PCH in Los Angeles covers the famed coastal drive from Dana Point in Orange County to Santa Monica.
-It details all the various street names, highway numbers, and things you can see along the way.
+It's a combination map and guide that details all the various street names, highway numbers, and things you can see along the way.

 Pacific Coast Highway in Malibu: This drive is one of the most dramatic in the Los Angeles area.
 It picks up where the previous guide ends.
-You can find out what there is to see and do in the guide to Driving the Pacific Coast Highway in Malibu.
+You can find out what there is to see and do and locate it all on a map in the guide to driving the Pacific Coast Highway in Malibu.

-San Diego Trolley: This handy form of transportation can take you to some of the places you want to go, but not all of them.
-Page 2 of the San Diego Trolley Rider's Guide shows you which ones you can get to and what line to take.
+San Diego Trolley: This handy form of San Diego transportation can take you to some of the places you want to go, but not all of them.
+The San Diego Trolley rider's guide includes a map which shows you which ones you can get to and what line to take.